seekers-paradox/web-app/README.md

 # web-app
-Deploying a simple web-app in Golang
+This is a simple web application in Go, containerize it with Docker, and set up a CI/CD pipeline to upload it to a Git repository